 These meticulous steps ensure the reduction of risk and also promotes the platform for greater investment stability, where both banks and their customers get to make profits.

 Accelerating economic development

-They do all that can be done to out-perform their competitors and earn more.
-Hence, they are enabled to attract more funds from depositors.
+They do all that can be done to outperform their competitors and earn more.
+They are enabled to attract more funds from depositors.
 The result is that they will be able to earn even more (higher return on investments).

 And unlike other types of banks, where depositors get returns on their deposits based on a pre-determined interest rate, the average Islamic bank shares profit equally with all the depositors.

-The main point here is, their system of administration could easily help small businesses get funding for their businesses, which in turn accelerate economic development without paying extremely business-killing interest on credit facility
+The main point here is, that their system of administration could easily help small businesses get funding for their businesses, which in turn accelerates economic development without paying extremely business-killing interest on credit facility

 On the other hand, Islamic banks are compelled by Shariah law to adhere to these things.
 This is necessary to ensure that one party won’t have undue advantages over the other.
 Hence, businesses won’t be bothered with hidden fees and other surprise payments.